numanhan/ImajBetUI/README.md

-# Writing an Automation Project Using Cucumber, Selenium WebdriverIO,
+# Writing an Automation Project Using Cucumber, Selenium WebdriverIO.

+Page Object Model (POM) is a design pattern that is used to create an object repository for web UI elements in a Selenium automation project.
+In this project, we have implemented POM to improve the maintainability and readability of our test scripts.

 This project includes automation of login and sign up pages for imajbet.